-TRU currently employs an Executive Director, Admin & Outreach Coordinator, and several interns to manage the day to day implementation of our mission and priorities.
+TRU currently employs an Executive Director, Admin & Outreach Managers, and interns to manage the day to day implementation of our mission and priorities.
 Board members and other volunteers still play an essential role in developing policy, providing expertise, and spreading our message throughout the region.